Nishanth4696/dhvani/README.md

 ## For Login
 User can Sign-in or Signup
-![User visit public and Home page](https://www.linkpicture.com/q/Image1_7.png)
+![User visit public and Home page](https://www.linkpicture.com/q/Image1_7.png) The Flowdiagram demonstrate about the login/signup flow for the user

 Inspection Page
 ![User can sign in or sign up](https://www.linkpicture.com/q/Image2_8.png)